Frequently Asked Questions

 How are Fellows assigned to the programs?

-Upon arrival, incoming Fellows have the opportunity to express their interests and goals.
-Personal preferences are weighed against the staffing needs of various programs.
-Fellows are typically assigned to three or four programs in their first year.
-Every effort is made throughout the Fellowship experience to align opportunities with Fellows’ interests.
+Incoming Fellows have the opportunity to express their interests and goals when they arrive, and these preferences are brought into consideration with the staffing needs of various programs.
+Fellows are typically assigned to five or six programs in their first year and throughout the Fellowship, every effort is made to align opportunities with Fellows’ interests.
 Click here to learn more about El Pomar programs.

 Do Fellows have the opportunity to work directly for nonprofits?

-Fellows do not work directly for other nonprofits.
-Their primary responsibility is to staff and manage El Pomar's programs.
-Fellows also work on various civic initiatives, projects, and special events, in addition to their program responsibilities.
-Fellows are encouraged to gain additional hands-on experience by serving on a local nonprofit board or supporting local civic projects on a limited basis.
+Fellows do not work directly for other nonprofits, as their primary responsibility is to staff and manage El Pomar's programs.
+Fellows do have the opportunity to work on various civic initiatives, projects, and special events in addition to their program responsibilities, and are encouraged to gain additional hands-on experience by serving on local nonprofit boards and supporting local civic projects on a limited basis.

 What is a typical day like?